Azure/azure-orbital-integration/tcp-to-blob/README.md

 * `CONTACT_DATA_STORAGE_CONNECTION_STRING`: (**Sensitive**) Contact data storage
   BLOB connection string.
 You may use either:
     * [Storage BLOB connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string): (default) Long living credentials for accessing storage container.
 This gets populated automatically if `CONTACT_DATA_STORAGE_CONNECTION_STRING` is not already set.
-    * [SASS connection string](https://docs.microsoft.com/en-us/azure/storage/blobs/sas-service-create?tabs=javascript): Enables you to or the party to which you are delivering contact data, to specify duration and other fine-grained access characteristics.
+    * [SAS connection string](https://docs.microsoft.com/en-us/azure/storage/blobs/sas-service-create?tabs=javascript): Enables you to or the party to which you are delivering contact data, to specify duration and other fine-grained access characteristics.
 Consider using this if the data recipient (team managing/owning storage account and processing data) is not the same team as the Orbital subscription owner.
 * `AKS_VNET`: default: `"${AKS_CLUSTER_NAME}-vnet"`
 * `AKS_NUM_REPLICAS`: default: 2
 * `HOST`: default: "0.0.0.0".